spicrd/fluidv4rs/README.md

 --#{varName}: clamp(#{min}rem, #{$min}rem + (#{$max} - #{$min}) * ((100vw - #{$minViewport}rem) / (#{$maxViewport} - #{$minViewport})), #{max}rem);
 ```

-The mixin must be initialized inside the `:root {...}` selector.
-It takes two params: a name for the variables and a list of every variable value needed.
+The mixin must be initialized inside a selector.
+It takes two params: a default name for the variables and a list of every value needed.
 The list takes strings or maps and can be mixed.

 ### String
-The string value will be two or four numbers separated by dashes.
+The string value will contains two or four numbers separated by dashes.
 The numbers represent the minimum value, maximum value, minimum viewport value and maximum viewport value.
 For example, it can be `"16-200"` or `"16-200-320-1920"`.
 ```
 "min-max-minViewport-maxViewport"
 ```